 Reflect on the happy memories

 Mother’s Day can be a day when you may want to reflect on the happy memories you shared with a loved one.
-You may want to spend some time today looking at photographs, visiting somewhere that holds a special significance or reflecting on happier times with someone close to you.
+Spend some time today looking at photographs, visiting somewhere that holds a special significance or reflecting on happier times with someone close to you.
 Sometimes, the anticipation of a significant day can be harder to process than the day itself – allow yourself to enjoy the joyful moment of remembrance.

 Don’t be afraid to reach out

-If you know that you don’t want to be alone today, ask friends and family to spend time with you.
+If you know you don’t want to be alone today, ask friends and family to spend time with you.
 Don’t be afraid to reach out for help when you need it.
-Alternatively, you can talk to a member of our Helpline Team by calling 0303 3000 118 or emailing firstname.lastname@example.org.
+Alternatively, you can talk to a member of our Helpline Team by calling 0303 3000 118 or emailing email@example.com.
 We are available to offer confidential support should you need it.